HughAnderson23/HughAnderson23/README.md

 # Hi there, I'm Hugh Anderson! 👋

-I'm passionate about [mention your primary interests or technologies here].
+I'm passionate about developeing web apps using JavaScript, React, Flask, and Python.

 ## About Me

-- 💼 Currently working on [mention your current projects or job].
+- 💼 Currently working on a burger builder app for users to create and order hamburgers based on user prefrence.
-- 🌱 I'm always learning and exploring new technologies.
+- 🌱 I'm always learning and exploring new technologies to learn such as PHP, C++, Blender, Adobe Suite.
-- 💬 Ask me about [mention any specific expertise or interests you have].
+- 💬 Ask me about developing backend database models for APIs!

 ## Technologies & Tools